Jin-Daat/ID-Assignment-1/README.md

     <br/>ii.
 Ensure that contents do not overlap and are still readable.
     <br/>iii.
 Ensure that all other functions mentioned from the above (Test1-Test3) are working.

 In the web version of my website, most of the contents will be stored in flex boxes which will resize accordingly depending on the screen size (viewport).
-If viewport is wide, contents will be arranges in rows, else, contents will be arranged in columns.
+If viewport is wide, contents will be arranged in rows, else, contents will be arranged in columns.
 In the mobile version, all contents will be aligned in rows to promote ease of reading as well as ensure that all contents can fit into the viewport.

 Throughout the process of implementing this website, there are also some bugs which have yet to be addressed.
 For example, input fields are not cleared after submitting the form and user's input fields are still inside the input boxes.